-As a life coach you can become a motivational speaker and use it as a tool to grow your practice.
-Here are 10 tips on getting started and traps to avoid...
+As a life coach you can easily become a motivational speaker and use it as a tool to grow your practice.
+Here are 10 tips on getting started and the traps to avoid...

 credibility almost the minute you stand up to speak.

 AND if you can follow through with a persuasive presentation, you will soon be recognized as articulate expert and be in demand for all sorts of occasions - not to mention attracting new clients.